 Remco van den Bosch is a postdoctoral fellow at the Max Planck für Astronomie in the dynamics group in the Galaxy and Cosmology department.
-My research focuses on the stellar dynamics of nearby galaxies.
+My research focuses on the stellar dynamics of nearby galaxies and the masses of the super-massive black holes in their centers.
 During my PhD in Leiden, I developed sophisticated orbit-based dynamical models.
 As McDonald Fellow at the University of Texas in Austin and now as Fellow at the MPIA, I am doing observations with both large and small telescopes of super-massive black holes, nearby galaxies and dark halos.

-HET Massive Galaxy Survey, van den Bosch, Gebhardt, Gültekin, Yildirim, and Walsh (ApjS, submitted)
+HET Massive Galaxy Survey, van den Bosch, Gebhardt, Gültekin, Yildirim, and Walsh (2015)

 There are several projects available for MSc, BSc and PhD students involving the biggest super-massive black holes.
 Please Email if interested.
 We also have several more projects available in our dynamics research group.

 I have created a flexible and efficient method to construct triaxial dynamical models of galaxies with a central black hole using Schwarzschild’s (1979) orbital superposition approach.
 These computer models are fully general and can deal with realistic triaxial luminosity distributions, and two-dimensional stellar kinematic measurements (vdB et al. 2008).
 This was a non-trivial undertaking, as the parameter range to be explored is significantly larger than in axisymmetric geometry, and the internal dynamical structure is much more complicated as it includes four major orbit families, a host of minor families and chaotic orbits.
 More details here: Triaxial Schwarzschild models.